szmpns/HackTheBox-Writeups/Starting Point/Tier 0/Redeemer/README.md

 ![redis](redeemerredis.png)

-When you are in type `info` for more informations.
+When you are in, type `info` for more informations.

 ![redis](redeemerredis2.png)